Battery0/CV/README.md

 Key responsibilities and achievements:
 * Finding, reproducing, and documenting software issues and raising to the development team for technical de-bugging
-* Maintaining and updating identified issues within software bug database for management of version control
+* Maintaining and updating identified issues within software bug database for senior developers to monitor and disseminate amongst their team to solve
-* Validating correct inclusion of publisher and games studio legally required imagery and wording within title credits
+* Validating correct inclusion of publisher and games studio legally required imagery and wording within title credits for legal compliance